lzptr/VS_Code_ROS/README.md

 To add intellisense support for ROS nodes, we need to provide a c_cpp_properties.json in our .vscode folder.
 This is used by the C/C++ Extension to provide autocompletion.
-For this to work, one piece is still missing.
-It needs to know about te project dependencies and where to find them.
+For this to work, it needs to know about te project dependencies and where to find them.
 CMake is able to provide this info through the help of a compile_commands.json file.
 To generate this file, we need to add the "-DCMAKE_EXPORT_COMPILE_COMMANDS=1" compile option to catkin_make.
 Section 5 explains how we can automate the creation of the file through the use of vscode tasks.
+For know add this file to your .vscode folder.

 c_cpp_properties.json
 ```